|Alma Mater:||Queen's University|

 Success Beyond Nebraska

 Walker also has helped Husker players compete at the international level.
-Over the past several seasons, Nebraska has boasted 24 players with national team experience, including current Huskers Jordan Jackson (USA) and Ari Romero (Mexico).
+Over the past several seasons, Nebraska has boasted 26 players with national team experience, including Jaycie Johnson and Jordan Jackson (USA), Ari Romero (Mexico) and Katie Kraeutner (Canada).

 Nebraska’s fast track to national prominence in soccer was aided by NU’s decision to become the first school in the Big Eight Conference with a women’s soccer program in 1994.
 Although Nebraska was ahead of other Big Eight schools, Walker started the 1994 season behind the rest of the nation in recruiting because of his late hiring.